jessepav/lacygoill-wiki-backup/tmux/format.md

 I think  there are many  other kinds of  info you could  want to get  in various contexts (current session/window/pane, given session/window/pane, ...).
 Find the minimum amount of rules to know to handle all possibilities.
-But first, study `$ man tmux /COMMANDS`; you probably need this to know what can be passed to `-t`.
+But first, study `man  tmux /COMMANDS`; you probably need this  to know what can be passed to `-t`.

 ###